November 27, 2019

 Shuffle, shuffle, shuffle.

-Some stations are adding more avails on non-live days and preempting some promo/membership inventory for underwriting, while others are working with the local news department to shorten the hourly local news report and add avails there.
-Other stations are running the live coverage on a separate stream, to keep their normal programming intact.
-Still others are running regular programming on their stream.
-Everyone is looking for ways to give their audiences what they want, when they want it.
+Some stations may add more avails on non-live days and preempt some promo/membership inventory for sponsorship, while others may work with the local news department to shorten the hourly local news report and add avails there.
+Other stations may run live coverage on a separate stream to keep their normal programming intact.
+Still others run regular programming on their stream.
+There are multiple ways to give your audiences what they want, when they want it.

 Shuffle some more.

-If some sponsors are annual accounts whose messages are largely branding efforts, can you move them out of live coverage weeks to leave room for more time-sensitive announcements?
+If some sponsors are annual accounts whose messages are largely branding efforts, can you move them out of live coverage days/weeks to leave room for more time-sensitive announcements?
 Offer them a few bonus spots for doing so.
-Fortunately, January and February are often months with less demand so those months might be a good time to do that.

 Most traffic systems, including those widely used in public media such as Marketron and Wide Orbit, offer an “alternate log” feature, where a traffic manager can build an alternate traffic schedule that allows for 20%-40% more sponsorship avails for use in special cases.
 Talk to your traffic manager and/or vendor about this possibility and work together to have an alternate log ready to go and turn on/off as needed.